 The word “market” does not have to mean the farmers market.
 Market can just as easily mean where you sell your food, even if that’s restaurants or a retail shop.
 The amount of time and fuel you use transporting your food can have a great cost.
-In my family’s most recent land search, we wanted to be, at most, within 40 minutes of a market.
+In my family’s most recent plan for buying farmland , we wanted to be, at most, within 40 minutes of a market.
 Much farther away and the travel expense would be hard for us to justify for our vegetable farm.

 2. Good Neighbors

 Neighbors are an important part of farm life.
 People who live in the country learn to manage the isolation with a great deal of community interaction, so you’ll probably see your neighbors more often than in some suburban or urban locales, and it matters that you get along with them.
 Community can be a powerful resource, but if you don’t get along with your neighbors it can be an exhausting frustration.
 Take the time before you buy a property to meet the neighbors.
 Just knock on a few doors and ask what they know about the place, about the farmland, any history.
 This is a great way to start things right with the people who’ll be your neighbors while also evaluating the neighborhood around you.

 If you have kids or plan to have them, your proximity to family—assuming you get along with your family—can be an enormous benefit.
 For one, your family will probably want to be involved with your children, but that doesn’t mean they can easily move to a rural area on a whim.
 What’s more, you might also need family members to watch the children on big planting days, for example, or during market.
 If you’ve not considered it and believe it might mean something down the road, put family on your list.